AnthonyMastrean/rubygems-archive/CONTRIBUTING.md

-All EXE wrappers should follow the same rules.
+All application wrappers should follow the same rules.
 Start with a new file in `lib/tunny`.

 ```bat
 > notepad lib\tunny\ping.rb